tomsquest/bouyguessms/README.md

 The program is released as a standalone binary and it can also be used as a GO library or as a Docker image.
 The code is written in Golang.

+## CURRENT STATUS: BROKEN/NOT WORKING

+I am not more using Bouygues Telecom as my telco provider and @cyosp [reported that Bouygues may have changed something on their side](https://github.com/tomsquest/bouyguessms/issues/1).

+Try it by yourself and a PR would be very much appreciated.

 ## Usage

 Using from the command line: